sara-sabr/ITResearch-Prototyping/topics/devices/presentation.md

 ### The Value add?

-- Outcomes/Results over tooling
+- Outcomes and results over standard tooling
-- Accelerate onboarding through flexibility of tools
+- Accelerate onboarding through flexibility and leveraging pre-existing experience
+- Ensuring solutions remain open to other departments and citizens
-- Moving the organization towards potentially examining BYOD
+- Moving the organization towards examining BYOD
-- Driving crowd source collaboration
+- Adopting open source software as per [TBS Directive](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=15249#claC.2.3.8)

 --

-### Continuing Improvements
+### The statistics

-Let's experiment what we support to drive results quicker.
-Technology constantly improves, so let's see how we can adopt them.
+Let's look at some stats on why entertain this.

 --